 Diagnostic Tests

-To confirm asthma and rule out other conditions, several diagnostic tests will be used:
+To confirm asthma and rule out other conditions, other diagnostic tests will be used:

+Bronchoscopy.
 In more complex cases, a bronchoscopy may be performed.
 We do this by inserting a small tube with a tiny camera to inspect your cat’s airways.
-This will be done under anesthesia to directly visualize any inflammation or obstruction.
+This will be done under anesthesia.

 Once we have successfully diagnosed asthma in your cat, we’ll proceed to plan the steps to manage this condition.
-Because it has no definitive cure, we’ll focus on making the cat asthma treatments improve your cat’s condition and quality of life.
+While you can’t fully cure feline asthma, it can be managed effectively.

 Medication mostly aims to help manage cat asthma, with the goal of reducing airway inflammation and easing breathing.